Pfizer-BioNTech Vaccine Is First COVID-19 Shot Approved by US FDA

 Pfizer and BioNTech submitted their request for approval in May, and the agency had eight months to review the 340,000 page package that included data from 44,000 people who participated in clinical trials.
 Those data showed that overall, the two doses of vaccine are 91% effective in protecting people from COVID-19 disease up to six months after the second dose.
 The FDA requires follow-up data of at least six months in order to qualify for approval.

-In the months since the vaccine has been administered around the world, the FDA has also added warnings about rare side effects that can occur among vaccinated people, including the risk of inflammation of the heart muscle and tissues surrounding the heart.
+Careful monitoring of people who have received the vaccine around the world revealed a side effect that led the FDA to add a warning in June about the rare risk of inflammation of the heart muscle and tissues surrounding the heart that can occur among vaccinated people, particularly young men.

+Such data, both from the clinical trials as well as from real world outcomes of people who have been vaccinated, factored into the FDA’s decision to approve the vaccine.
+Dr. Peter Marks, director of the FDA’s Center for Biologics Evaluation and Research, said in a briefing that the three months it took for the agency to approve the vaccine is “unprecedented” for such a product.
+“We don’t just look at summaries of data; we go down to the level of individual patients,” he said.
+“We monitor a percentage of sites where clinical trials were conducted in order to make sure the data collected was collected accurately, and matches what was submitted to the agency.
+We go and inspect the facilities making the product to make sure they meet our high quality standards.
+And doing those inspections in the middle of a pandemic was not trivial.”

 With an approved vaccine, Pfizer-BioNTech can also start selling and distributing its shot through its own channels.
 However, Pfizer said it has an agreement with the U.S. government to provide doses through April 2022, at no cost to Americans, and expects the U.S. government to remain the sole distributor of its vaccine through that time.
+That means that while the vaccine is approved, it’s unlikely that doctors will be able to prescribe it under off-label conditions, which allows physicians to prescribe any approved drug for any reason — in this case, potentially for a third dose for people eager to get a booster shot or for children under 12 years old.
+Doctors currently dispensing the Pfizer-BioNTech vaccine are doing so under a provider agreement through the Centers for Disease Control, in which they agree to administer the vaccine under strict conditions that at this point only includes providing two doses, three weeks apart, to anyone 12 years or older.
+Dr. Janet Woodcock, acting FDA commissioner, said in the briefing that off-label use in children under 12 years “would not be appropriate” since “we do not have data on the proper dose or have full data on safety in children younger that those included in the EUA.
+We do not recommend that children younger than 12 are vaccinated with this vaccine.”

-The vaccine will therefore continue to be offered at the same sites where it has been distributed until now—at federal or state mass vaccination sites, pharmacies, hospitals, doctors’ offices and other health care centers.
+For people 12 years and up, the vaccine will continue to be offered at the same sites where it has been distributed until now—at federal or state mass vaccination sites, pharmacies, hospitals, doctors’ offices and other health care centers.
+Health care professionals can continue to use any existing supply they have in their freezers since the formulation of the approved vaccine will be the same as that distributed under the EUA.

 Those sites would also be responsible for giving Americans an additional, booster dose of the vaccine which the FDA is currently considering as a way to bolster protection against the more infectious Delta variant.
 The agency is expected to announce its decision on whether a booster is needed in coming weeks; the FDA has already authorized a booster shot for people with compromised immune systems.